Milliarcsecond-scale spectrum of the persistent radio source associated with FRB 20190417A and constraints for FRB 20181030A: Conclusions

 \section{Conclusions}

-In this Letter, we report on European VLBI Network (EVN) observations at 5 and 8 GHz of the persistent radio source associated with FRB\,20190417A, and provide upper limits for the candidate PRS associated with FRB\,20181030A.
-Our main results can be summarized as follows:
+In this Letter, we reported on observations made with the European VLBI Network (EVN) at 5 and 8 GHz of the persistent radio source associated with FRB\,20190417A, and we provided upper limits for the candidate PRS associated with FRB\,20181030A.
+Our main results are summarised below.

 \begin{itemize}